gohugoio/hugo/docs/content/tools/index.md

 - [wordpress-to-hugo-exporter](https://github.com/SchumacherFM/wordpress-to-hugo-exporter) - A one-click WordPress plugin that converts all posts, pages, taxonomies, metadata, and settings to Markdown and YAML which can be dropped into Hugo.
 (Note: If you have trouble using this plugin, you can [export your site for Jekyll](https://wordpress.org/plugins/jekyll-exporter/) and use Hugo's built in Jekyll converter listed above.)

+### Tumblr

+- [tumblr-importr](https://github.com/carlmjohnson/tumblr-importr) - An importer that uses the Tumblr API to create a Hugo static site.

 ### Drupal

 - [drupal2hugo](https://github.com/danapsimer/drupal2hugo) - Convert a Drupal site to Hugo.